HaukeBartsch/MagickBox/code/documentation/docs/source/Shell.rst

 MagickBox command shell
 ************************

 The MagickBox command shell is used to query, send, receive, and remove jobs from a MagickBox.
 This command line tool provides a convenient way to interface with MagickBox instances for larger projects.
+If you have ever worked with programs like git the usage should be familiar.

 You can download the command shell executable (mb) for your platform here: